OnlyFans Burnout: How to Protect Your Mental Health and Sustain Your Career

 The “Always On” Pressure

 Unlike a traditional job, OnlyFans never closes.
 Subscribers are online at all hours.
 DMs arrive constantly.
 The algorithm rewards daily posting.
-There’s no clear boundary between work and life, especially when your phone is both your personal device and your business tool.
+There’s no clear boundary between work and life — especially when your phone is simultaneously your personal device and your business tool.
+The creators who said this most directly: the “always on” approach doesn’t just cause burnout, it causes the kind of burnout that makes you hate something you used to love.

 Emotional Labor